 Regular Season Practices – Scheduling a day during the week for each team to practice together would be ideal, but we are not sure if that’s going to be possible given TFTP programming class schedule logistics.
 If the teams can practice during the week, PGA Professional Eric Kulinna work with the team coaches to devise practice plans that would be geared towards developing addition golf skills and knowledge of scramble and match play strategies.

-Post Season Competition – Players that make The First Tee of Pittsburgh All-Star team will compete in the TSPGA Section Championship, which will be played at Tam O’Shanter Golf Course in mid August.
-The TSPGA Section Champions will advance to the Regional Championship which is scheduled for late August at Valley Brook Country Club, and the winner of that event will qualify for the National Championship, which will once again be played in mid-November at Grayhawk Golf Club in Scottsdale, Arizona.
+Post Season Competition – Players that make The First Tee of Pittsburgh All-Star team will compete in the TSPGA Section Championship, which will be played at Willowbrook CC on Monday, August 12 & Tuesday, August 13.
+The TSPGA Section Champions will advance to the Regional Championship which is scheduled for late August, and the winner of that event will qualify for the National Championship, which will once again be played in mid-November at Grayhawk Golf Club in Scottsdale, Arizona.

 Parent & Coach Orientation – Once the teams are formed, a Parent/Coach Orientation will be scheduled for early April for those interested in helping at the matches.
 The “Team Mom” for each team will be responsible for the team’s post-game drinks/snacks, etc., just like in other sports.
 The Coach and Assistant Coach for each team will be primarily responsible for setting the lineups before each regular season game, making sure that official scorecards are kept for each match, and posting the game scores

 Team Kit Distribution – After the Parent / Coach Orientation, we can have a day to distribute team kits on Sunday, April 28, from 3:00-6:00 PM.
 After the kids get their uniforms, the teams can play a “pre-season” intrasquad practice game that day, as a way for the players and parents to get to know one another.
 This will also help us to see any logistical “kinks” behind what we have planned for the regular season.